PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_FIRMWARE_API.md

 ### Search firmware push history

 The search firmware push history API allows third party system to search pushed firmwares to the specified terminal by page.

+<font color=red>tips：</font> Compatible with older versions, returns Status : A(Active) when the status parameter is C(Completed)

 **API**

 ```